NCAR/HPC-Docs/docs/getting-started/data-retention-policies.md

 - The user’s work directory is removed.
 No backup is performed.

-- Finally, additional scratch files are removed as scheduled on the timeline described above for the relevant file system.
+- Finally, additional scratch files are removed as scheduled on the timeline for the relevant file system.

 ### Restoring access to collaborators' data